Skip to main content

 Design, implementation, and evaluation of the next generation communication network concept for Public Protection and Disaster Relief agencies (G.C., Politis and Pfluegel).
 Supported by network operators and industry, it provides security, privacy, seamless mobility, quality of service, and reliability support for mission-critical Private Mobile Radio voice and broadband data services.
 This work was published in IEEE Wireless Communications (2019).

-Martini's research in multimedia quality of service and experience has been adopted by:
+Kingston University research in multimedia quality of service and experience has been adopted by:

 Research by Kingston University into methods for building ubiquitous Mobile Ad-Hoc Networks (MANETs), quality of service in streaming, and machine learning have led to: